 B or B+: how to find your way around?

-On the paraglider market, there are an ever-increasing number of wings, and a wide range of approvals: A, A+, B or even B+, also known as B sport...
+On the paraglider market, there are more and more gliders and different types of approval: A, A+, B or even B+, also known as B sport...
 But what does this really mean?

 EN certification

-As you know, the EN (European Norms) certification system for paragliders divides our gliders into 5 categories:
+As you know, the EN (European Norms) certification system for gliders divides our paragliders into 5 categories:

 glider school and beginner